How To Create Jenkins Multibranch Pipeline

 This article is a part of our Content Hub.
 For more in-depth resources, check out our content hub on Jenkins Tutorial.

 There were times we used to create Jenkins jobs using UI alone.
-Later the idea of pipeline as a code was mooted to address the rising complexity with build & deployment jobs.
+Later the idea of pipeline as a code was mooted to address the rising complexity with build and deployment jobs.
 In Jenkins 2.0, Jenkins team introduced Jenkinsfile to achieve pipeline as a code.
-If you want to create automated pull request based or branch-based Jenkins Continuous Integration & Continuous Delivery pipeline, the Jenkins multibranch pipeline is a way to go.
+If you want to create automated pull request based or branch-based Jenkins Continuous Integration and Continuous Delivery pipeline, the Jenkins multibranch pipeline is a way to go.

 As Jenkins multi-branch pipeline is fully a git-based pipeline as code, you can build your CI/CD workflows. pipeline as Code (PaaC) makes it easy to bring the advantages of automation and cloud portability to your Selenium.
 You can use the multi-branch pipeline model to quickly and reliably build, test, deploy, monitor, report on, and manage your Selenium tests, and much more.
 In this Jenkins tutorial, we take a look at how to create a Jenkins multibranch pipeline and key concepts involved in configuring a Jenkins multibranch pipeline for Selenium automation testing.